dorkamotorka/ebpf-labs/labs/inspecting-ebpf-using-bpftool-43dfa319/index.md

 This tutorial serves as the continuation of [From Zero to Your First eBPF Program](https://labs.iximiuz.com/tutorials/my-first-ebpf-program-5120140e) and [Storing Data in eBPF: Your First eBPF Map](https://labs.iximiuz.com/tutorials/ebpf-maps-tutorial-3efd4617), expanding on the introduced concepts.

-In this part, we’ll learn how and why to use [bpftool](https://github.com/libbpf/bpftool) to inspect eBPF programs and maps in the kernel, and [bpftop](https://github.com/Netflix/bpftop), a top-like interface for monitoring eBPF program activity in real time.
+In this part, we’ll learn how to use [bpftool](https://github.com/libbpf/bpftool) to inspect eBPF programs and maps in the kernel, and [bpftop](https://github.com/Netflix/bpftop), a top-like interface for monitoring eBPF program activity in real time.

 ::image-box
 ---